HISTORY of HOLISTIC and ENERGY MEDICINE

 Manipulative and Body-based Methods

-Energy medicine as it is practiced and studied is not restricted to what is includes in Energy Therapies, but also overlaps with practices in the other four fields, such as the Alternative Medical Systems of Ayurvedic Medicine, Traditional Chinese Medicine, Bio-resonance machines, and Hypnotherapy.
+Energy medicine as it is practiced and studied is not restricted to what is included in Energy Therapies, but also overlaps with practices in the other four fields, such as the Ayurvedic Medicine, Chinese Medicine, Bio-resonance machines, and Hypnotherapy.

 During this forty-five year evolution people have embraced the many therapeutic approaches offered by the proponents of these movements.
-Now, in the UK, it's estimated that around 9 million people use some kind of complementary or alternative medicine.
-Even medical schools and hospitals are tentatively offering a few basic courses and programs within the rich resources of Energy Medicine.
+In the UK around 9 million people use some kind of alternative medicine.
+Even medical schools and hospitals are tentatively offering a few basic courses and programs.

 The Field of Energy Medicine